 Plastic trash: the new threat for coral reefs worldwide

 Every year, as much as 12.7 million metric tons of plastic waste are dumped into the ocean.
-But so far, little is known about how this waste is affecting the health of marine organisms.
+But so far, little is known about how this rubbish is affecting the health of marine organisms.

 The study focused on the Asia-Pacific region, where more than half of the world’s corals reside, including our own Great Barrier Reef.